The Stihl SH 86 C-E is a 3-in-1 blower/vacuum/mulcher delivering 444 CFM at 170 MPH. It features a 2-cycle 27.2cc engine. (Read full specs)

 The following charts are provided to give you an idea how the key specs of the Stihl SH 86 C-E compare with similar leaf blowers.

-- The Stihl SH 86 C-E expels air at speeds up to 170 MPH, making it standard in terms of air speed for gas-powered handheld blowers.
+- Its maximum air speed of 170 MPH positions it solidly in the middle when compared to other gas-powered handheld blowers.
 If you wish to benefit from air expelled at the fastest possible speed, the Craftsman BV2500 and its 250 MPH could be an option to consider.

-- Regarding its air volume, the airflow of the Stihl SH 86 C-E can reach 444 CFM (Cubic Feet per Minute), which is on par with other gas-powered handheld blowers.
-If air volume is important to you, the Craftsman B225, with 650 CFM, could be in your good books.
+- The SH 86 C-E is average in terms of air volume.
+It's rated at 444 CFM, which is common for gas-powered handheld blowers.
+If air volume is important to you, the Ryobi JET FAN RY25AXB, with 520 CFM, could be in your good books.

 Here's a list of the most popular specific comparisons: